 If you’re saving for a mortgage deposit, you may feel tempted to invest your money in the stock market rather than saving it in a traditional savings account, but this can be very risky and is also more suitable for long-term financial goals.

 With any investment there is always the risk of losing your money, and to have that happen while you’re saving for a house could be a major setback.
+Once you own a house, you may also have the opportunity to consider whether you should pay off a mortgage early or grow your savings instead, but you should always carefully consider all the risks, pros and cons.

 Having enough savings behind you is the best way to prepare for getting a mortgage, but there are other things you can do simultaneously to help you secure the mortgage you want.